aghoshpro/OntoRaster/README.md

 -- dblink
 CREATE EXTENSION IF NOT EXISTS dblink;
 ```
 Now we import the downloaded shapefiles into VectorTablesDB database using the `shp2pgsql` command.
-In this way, each shapefile is loaded into a separate tables like `region_Bavaria`, `region_Sweden` etc., in the VectorTablesDB database.
+In this way, each shapefile is loaded into a separate table like `region_Bavaria`, `region_Sweden` etc., in the VectorTablesDB database.
 Each one of these tables contains a column where geometries are stored in binary format (WKB) and an index has been built on that column.

 ```
 $ shp2pgsql -s 4326 /path_to_shapefile/Bavaria_mun.shp region_Bavaria | psql -h localhost -p 5432 -U postgres -d VectorDB